moditect/layrry/README.md

 the content found in configuration files, regardless of their target format (YAML, TOML, etc).
 To use this feature you must use a `{{property}}` expression to refer to value placeholders.
-Layrry makes all `System` properties available for value replacement, as well as an extra set of properties that are related to OS values; these include all properties exposed by the [os-maven-plugin](https://github.com/trustin/os-maven-plugin/) plus `javax.os.classifier` which is specific to JavaFX dependencies.
-This last property can have the following values: `linux`, `win`, `mac`.
+Layrry makes all `System` properties available for value replacement, as well as an extra set of properties that are related to OS values; these include all properties exposed by the [os-maven-plugin](https://github.com/trustin/os-maven-plugin/).
 If the `--properties` command flag is passed to the Layrry Launcher then all properties found in the given properties file will also become available.

+Additionally, Layrry resolves the following properties

+ * `os.detected.jfxname`: specific to JavaFX.
+Values may be one of `linux`, `win`, `mac`.
+ * `os.detected.lwjglname`: specific to LWJGL.
+Values may be one of `linux`, `linux-arm32`, `windows`, `windows-x86`, `macosx`.

 The following example shows a parameterized TOML config file for a JavaFX application that can be run on any of the 3 platforms supported by JavaFX